Demi Lovato: 2009–2010: Sonny with a Chance and Here We Go Again

 Lovato's second studio album, Here We Go Again, was released on July 21, 2009; she described its acoustic style as similar to that of John Mayer.
 The album received favorable reviews from critics who appreciated its enjoyable pop-rock elements, echoing reviews of Don't Forget.
 Lovato's first number-one album, it debuted atop the Billboard 200 with first-week sales of 108,000 copies, and was later certified Gold.
 The album's lead single and title track, "Here We Go Again", debuted at number 59 on the Billboard Hot 100, and managed to peak at number 15, becoming Lovato's highest-charting solo single to that point.
 The song also peaked at number 68 on the Canadian Hot 100 and number 38 in New Zealand.
 "Here We Go Again" was additionally certified Platinum in the US.
 The album's second and final single, "Remember December" failed to match the success of its predecessor, but peaked at number 80 on the UK Singles Chart.
 Lovato made her first 40-city national concert tour, Live in Concert, in support of Here We Go Again.
 The tour, from June 21 to August 21, 2009, had David Archuleta, KSM, and Jordan Pruitt as opening acts.
 Lovato and Archuleta received the Choice Music Tour award at the 2009 Teen Choice Awards.
 Lovato was featured alongside the Jonas Brothers, Miley Cyrus, and Selena Gomez on the song "Send It On", a charity single and the theme song for Disney's Friends for Change.
 All proceeds from the song were donated to environmental charities supported by the Disney Worldwide Conservation Fund.
 Lovato recorded "Gift of a Friend" as a soundtrack for the Disney movie Tinker Bell and the Lost Treasure.
 The movie was released in October 2009.

 In 2010, Lovato and Joe Jonas recorded "Make a Wave" as the second charity single for Disney's Friends for Change.
-That May, Lovato guest-starred as Hayley May, a teenager with schizophrenia, in the sixth-season Grey's Anatomy episode, "Shiny Happy People".
+That May, Lovato guest-starred as Hayley May, a teenager misdiagnosed with schizophrenia, in the sixth-season Grey's Anatomy episode, "Shiny Happy People".
 Although critics praised her versatility, they were underwhelmed by her acting and felt that her appearance was designed primarily to attract viewers.
 Later that year, she headlined her first international tour, Demi Lovato: Live in Concert, and joined the Jonas Brothers: Live in Concert tour as a guest.